chris-horner/weather-challenge/README.md

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
 I have an existing open source Android weather app called [Socket Weather](https://github.com/chris-horner/SocketWeather) that informed much of the design of this prototype.
 That app is quite minimalist, so I used this exercise as an opportunity to make something with a little more flair.
+(As well as learn Compose!)

 At the time I made this, the city I live in (Melbourne) has started to turn some nice autumn colours.
-This made me wonder if I could display this in the app somehow, and remind people the southern hemisphere exists.
-I'm especially proud of how the leaves turned out, as well as the implementation of the temperature graph.
+This made me wonder if I could display the conditions in the app somehow, and remind people that we have the opposite season in the southern hemisphere!
+I'm especially proud of how the blowing leaves turned out, as well as the implementation of the temperature graph.

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->